kellyelton/docs.exceptionless.com/contents/search.md

 ## Q: Can I search by a wild card?
 A: Yes, you need to suffix your query with a *

+## Q: Can I search by my custom extended data?
+A: Yes, all simple data types (`string`, `boolean`, `date`, `number`) that are stored in extended data will be indexed.
+Example: Lets assume that our events extended data contains a property called `age` with a value of `18`.
+To search for this value our query would be `data.age:18`.

 ## Q: What fields can I search on?
 A: